wp-plugins/plainview-activity-monitor/readme.txt

 No. PHP 5.3 is no longer officially supported.
 It is time for your web host to upgrade.

 == Changelog ==

+= 20141023 =
+* New action: wp_head is triggered when a visitor views the front-end.
+Note that the action is not triggered if you have caching enabled.
+* New action: admin_head for views to the admin panel.
+* Code: Hide sprintf error in hook data.

 = 20141016 =
 * Fix: Activity timestamps use local timezone when being displayed.